About

 I create art that explores the struggles we face but don’t always name—the fight between distraction and focus, fear and faith, identity and illusion.
 My work brings these hidden battles to the surface, using bold colors, layered textures, and unexpected materials like fabric, tufting, and earth-based elements.

 I take inspiration from artists who push the limits of portraiture, like Alice Neel, Lynette Yiadom-Boakye, and Amoako Boafo, as well as the Bay Area Figurative Movement’s expressive energy.
 Like Robert Rauschenberg, I mix painting with unconventional materials, creating work that feels raw and tactile.
 Inspired by Njideka Akunyili Crosby, I sometimes weave in photographic elements, layering past and present to create narratives that feel both personal and universal.
-In color, I look to Henri Matisse, whose bold palettes help me capture emotion and movement.
+In color, I look to Henri Matisse, whose fearless palettes help me capture emotion, rhythm, and movement.

 What are we up against, and what light still remains?